pragma-git/pragma-git/README.md

 -   easy overview — you don’t need the branch diagrams in daily work

--   shows features when applicable — no confusion
+-   shows git functions only when applicable — no confusion

 -   uses external diff and merge tools — use your favourite

+-   note taking for each repository